Elaboration likelihood model: On YouTube

 YouTube has been a dominant form of social media since its creation in the early 2000's.
 Youtube had a monthly viewer base of 2 billion in the year 2020.
 With its constant popularity and dominance within the social media field, there have been countless studies and research that aim to find why it is so popular.
 A survey by Ana Munaro looked at how the ELM contributes to the success of YouTube.
 Her research is aimed to find out what features drive popularity on YouTube.
 Ana sampled over 11,000 videos and 150 different creators ranging from various categories.
 YouTube has a variety of elements that can be important to how someone feels about a particular video, creator, or topic.
 The study first researched language.
 Language is a vital part of YouTube and is an important piece of how consumers process information.
 A study by Kujur and Singh in 2018 showed how emotional appeal yields better consumer engagement and interaction.
 Another important part when regarding language is the usage of function vs content words.
 By researching the impact of function words when compared to content words, Ana saw videos with more function words had more positive results, like more comment engagement, virality, and likes/dislikes.
 Function words are easier to understand and generally more entertaining, these aspects are similar to the peripheral route of the ELM.
 Function words are not explicit, and they are more context dependant.
 Whereas content words are longer and more confusing, which is similar to the central route of the ELM.
 Objectivity and emotion is another area within YouTube videos that can be interpreted in either the central or peripheral route.
 This study showed that if a video contained more objectivity or emotion it would be more popular, have more views, and more engagement.
 These findings play further into the ELM because a viewer is likelier to pay attention and be interested in a more animated and seemingly engaging work.
 Aside from the linguistic side of the study, further research consisted of posting time throughout the day and its impact.
-For example, weekend posts and non-business hour posts were the best times to have positive engagement.
+For example, weekdays posts and non-business hour posts were the best times to have positive engagement.
 Overall the study showed the many different implications of how the ELM profoundly affects how a person reacts with videos across YouTube.